About the Conservation Effects Assessment Project (CEAP)

 CEAP modeling across grazing lands informs management decisions for a diversity of land managers and partners.
 Findings highlight where conservation practices – such as brush management and prescribed grazing – have the greatest positive effects.
 Findings also highlight where targeted conservation efforts are most needed to positively affect factors such as plant productivity, soil erosion, and water quality.

-Beyond modeling outcomes, CEAP also provides tools, interpreted data layers, and other products for conservation planners, ranchers, and partners to use when considering the best solutions for healthy, productive grazing lands.
+Beyond modeling outcomes, CEAP also provides tools, interpreted data layers, and other products for conservation planners, ranchers, and partners to use when considering the best solutions for healthy, productive grazing land.

-Visit the CEAP Grazing Lands Assessment webpage for additional details and access to CEAP grazing lands publications.
+Visit the CEAP Grazing Land Assessments webpage for additional details and access to publications from the CEAP grazing land assessments portfolio.

-Q: What are wetlands, and why do CEAP wetlands assessments matter?
+Q: What are wetlands, and why do CEAP wetland assessments matter?

 A: Wetlands are areas where water covers the soil or is present at or near the soil surface for at least a portion of the year during the growing season.
 Wetlands provide many important benefits to society, including fish and wildlife habitat and biodiversity, nutrient and sediment capture, storage of surface and floodwaters, protection of shorelines, hunting and recreation opportunities, production of food and fiber, pollutant removal, greenhouse gas emissions management, regional water sustainability, and cultural and educational benefits.